AI Real Estate Team Software: What Team Leads Need

 Let's run the actual numbers, because this is where the case becomes undeniable.

-The cost-per-transaction math is stark.
-At $55,000 per year with a 20-file monthly cap, you're paying roughly $229 per transaction just in TC salary (before any other costs).
+At $55,000 per year with a 20-file monthly cap, you're paying roughly $229 per transaction in TC salary before any other costs.
 Double that TC's capacity to 40 files with AI, and the salary cost per transaction drops to $115.
-Add in the modest cost of the software, and you're still well ahead.
+Add in the modest, usage-based cost of the software, and you're still well ahead.
+For the full breakdown of how automation works across each phase, the TC workflow automation guide lays it out step by step.

 What to Look for in AI Real Estate Team Software

 Not all AI tools built for real estate teams are built the same way.
-A few things that actually matter at the team layer:
+A few things that matter at the team layer:

 Permission levels that make sense.
 You should be able to give an agent read-only access to their own transactions without letting them accidentally modify a checklist or delete a document.
 Ava supports custom permission levels for assistants, agents, and admins, so everyone sees what they need and can only touch what they should.